vlongle/learning-hive/results.md

 ## TODO
-- do the combined experiment
+- do the combined experiment [DONE]
-- do demand transfer
 - do the budget experiment
 - do the task similarity experiment
+- do demand transfer
+- Varying topology connectivity.

 ## Other tricks